ocaml/v2.ocaml.org/site/docs/install.md

 ## OPAM

-OPAM is the recommended method to install the OCaml compiler and OCaml packages.
+[OPAM](http://opam.ocaml.org/) is a package manager for OCaml.
+It is the recommended method to install the OCaml compiler and OCaml packages.
 The [default OPAM repository](http://opam.ocaml.org/packages/) is actively maintained and serves as the de facto master set of OCaml packages.
 OPAM also